home-assistant/home-assistant.io/source/_posts/2014-12-18-website-launched.markdown

 author: Paulus
 ---

 I finally took the time to setup a simple website to help people getting started with Home Assistant.
-This will make sure that the README on GitHub can be purely focussed on developers.
+The process was super smooth thanks to the great tools [Jekyll](http://jekyllrb.com) and [Octopress](http://octopress.org) and the great services [GitHub Pages](https://pages.github.com) and [CloudFlare](https://cloudflare.com).